opsani/vegeta-varload/README.md

 This repository contains an example of running a multi-rate load test using [Vegeta](https://github.com/tsenart/vegeta) as a library.
 This implements a variable load testing utility without any forking or modification of existing project code bases.

-The utility will run an attack on a targetr URL (default of http://localhost:8080/) using the rate patterns defined in the `attack.csv` file.
+The utility will run an attack on a target URL (default of http://localhost:8080/) using the rate patterns defined in the `attack.csv` file.

 This code was adapted from a 2017 article on Josh Barrats blog: https://serialized.net/2017/06/load-testing-with-vegeta-and-python/

 ## Example Output

 ```
-$ go run vegeta_varload.go https://www.opsani.com/
+$ go run vegeta-varload.go https://www.opsani.com/
 🚀  Start variable load test against https://www.opsani.com/ with 6 load profiles for 44 total seconds
 💥  Attacking at rate of 10 req/sec for 5s (0s elapsed)
 Requests      [total, rate, throughput]         59, 9.99, 9.88